How to write a restaurant review: my top 20 tips

 Why am I writing this now?
-Well, in my day-job guise as a writer on a TV magazine, I once compiled a guide to reviewing TV and films for a friend to give his students in the Media Arts department at Royal Holloway, University of London.
+Well, in my day job as a writer on a TV magazine, I once compiled a guide to reviewing TV and films for a friend to present to his students in the Media Arts department at Royal Holloway, University of London.
 Here, I’ve taken some of the concepts used in that piece and applied them to reviewing restaurants.

-So who am I to tell you how to write a review?
-I can’t claim to be a full-time restaurant critic, but I’ve written plenty of food and drink reviews down the years, both locally and on press trips around the world, and I’ve learned a hell of a lot since I started – mostly from writers better than I. I hope you find these tips useful.
+So who am I to tell you how to write a restaurant review?
+I can’t claim to be a full-time restaurant critic, but I’ve written plenty of food and drink reviews down the years, both locally and on press trips around the world, and I’ve learned a lot since I started – mostly from writers better than myself.
+I reckon you’ll find these tips useful.

 My Top 20 Tips

 1. Don’t spend too long describing the food.

 “What kind of a tip is that?”
 I hear you scream.
 Of course, you should talk about the food.
 And the more you know about the food, the more you should talk about it.
 But only up to a point.
 And there’s a difference between talking about the food and “describing” it.